uhawaii-system-its-ti-iam/uh-groupings-docker-dev/README.md

         </dependency>
     </dependencies>

-Add to localhost properties file:
+Add to dockerhost properties file:

     # Enable automatic restart
     spring.devtools.restart.enabled=true
     # Disable template caches
     spring.thymeleaf.cache=false

-It may be necessary to add the following to the localhost properties file in order to ensure that hot reloading to the container works as expected.
+It may be necessary to add the following to the dockerhost properties file in order to ensure that hot reloading to the container works as expected.

     spring.devtools.restart.polling-interval=1000